Home sweet home.

 My name is Elouan Martinet (also known as Exagone313), and this is my personal website.

-This page lists my different projects, tools or servers hosted, but also the games I play and pieces of software I want to communicate about.
+Here you can find how to contact me, where I study, check my skills in computer science, look at my different projects, tools or servers hosted, but there is also a list of games I play and a list of pieces of software I want to communicate about.

 I am always connected as Exagone313.